 Introduction

 The general main context of this experiment is based on osmosis.
 Osmosis can be concluded as “the spontaneous net movement of solvent molecules through a semi-permeable membrane into a region of higher solute concentration, in the direction that tends to equalize the solute concentrations on the two sides”.[9]
 The specific context of this experiment is to determine water potential of potato parenchyma.
 Potatoes (Solanum tuberosum) are starch storages.
-Even though, starch itself is not osmose active, the metabolites, derived from starch are.
+Even though starch itself is not osmotically active, the metabolites derived from starch are.
 Therefore, osmosis is a highly crucial concept to understand the homeostasis of potatoes.

 Hypothesis: The Hypothesis of the experiment is, that the higher the external concentration of sucrose, the lesser the weight of the potato slices.
 This hypothesis is based on some general knowledge about osmosis.

-Methods: The plant material used in this experiment are potatoes.
+Methods: The plant material used in this experiment are potato tubers.
 The materials/equipment used for this experiment are a cork driller, a scalpel, six falcon tubes, filter paper and a balance.
 The performed steps are as followed: Cylinders are cut out of raw potatoes with a cork driller.
 The cylinders are further cut into approximately 3 mm thick slices.
 Those slices are assembled in piles, so that each pile has a weight of approximately 2 grams.
 Those piles are then placed in different solutions.
 The solutions vary in their concentration of sucrose.
 After two hours, the weight of the slices is determined again.
 There were no modifications of the experimental setup.

 Results: The obtained values are depicted in the following table and graph.